 Maybe a street party but if it’s too cold to go indoors and get it all going.
 Have appetizers and refreshments and little sweet Mini Vegan Pecan Pie Tarts for all to enjoy.

-Even Mini Vegan Pecan Pie Tarts!
+Even Mini Vegan Pecan Pies!
 I wish I lived down the street from you so we could all party together.

 Happy Thanksgiving, Happy Channuka, Merry Christmas, Joyous Kwanzaa and Happy New Year everyone!